catseye/Maxixe/doc/Design.md

 ### How well are these goals met? ###

-*   **Simplicity**: as of this writing, the reference implementation of Maxixe, in Python, is about 650 lines of code.
+*   **Simplicity**: as of this writing, the reference implementation of Maxixe, in Python, is less than 700 lines of code.
 About 250 lines of that is the parser and scanner.
-Another 250 is the AST and term (matching, replacing) infrastructure.
+The AST AST and term (matching, replacing) infrastructure occupy around another 250 lines.

 *   **Familiarity**: aside from the term language (meaning, you have to say `impl(A,B)` instead of `A→B`), the layout of a proof is fairly classical.
 A proof consists of a set of